 If you suspect you or someone you care about has overdosed on ketamine, it is imperative that you seek emergency medical treatment immediately.
 The risk of death or permanent damage is extremely high in cases of ketamine overdose.
 Even if you have not overdosed, ketamine abuse and addiction greatly increases your risk of overdose.

 For that reason, you should seek ketamine addiction treatment.
 Finding a treatment center is the first step to accomplishing this goal.
-Call us at 800-601-3889 today and allow our counselors to assist you in getting the help you need to get off of ketamine and avoid the risks associated with overdose.
+Call us at 800-915-1270 (Who Answers?) today and allow our counselors to assist you in getting the help you need to get off of ketamine and avoid the risks associated with overdose.